BoxedBrain/pws-docs/docs/configuration/permission_concept/permission_templates.md

 !!! note
     When saving templates, always select a name that will also allow it to be safely differentiated from other templates if you have a large number of permission templates.

 Nevertheless, the use of permission templates merely reduces the amount of work and still envisages the manual setting of permissions.
-Automatic process for the issuing of permissions also exist in Password Safe and will be covered in the section ["Predefining permissions"]({{url.placeholder}}) and also under ["Inheritance from organisational structures"]({{url.placeholder}}).
+Automatic process for the issuing of permissions also exist in Password Safe and will be covered in the section ["Predefining rights"]({{url.placeholder}}) and also under ["Inheritance from organisational structures"]({{url.placeholder}}).